Drewbie18/spring-rest/README.md

 interact with the MYSQL server.
 - From within the docker-machine run: `docker exec -it [NAME OF CONTAINER] /bin/bash`
 - Login to MYSQL, using creds it was created with in docker command: `mysql -u admin -p`
-- Create the database you wish to use in this setup the database name is `eval`.
-So the command `create database eval`
+- If you did not run the exact docker command above you may need to create the database, in this example its called`eval`. `create database eval;`

 #### Notes
 Local install and containerized versions do not behave the same way.
 There is casing differences.